 Dessel, A., Bolen, R., & Shepardson, T. (2011).
 Can religion expression and sexual orientation affirmation coexist in social work?
 A critique of Hodge's theoretical, theological and conceptual frameworks.
 Journal of Social Work Education, 47 (2), 213-234.

-Dessel, A., Bolen, R., & Shepardson, T. (in press).
+Dessel, A., Bolen, R., & Shepardson, T. (2013).
 Hopes for intergroup dialogue: Affirmation and allies.
 Journal of Social Work Education.

 Dessel, A. (2011).
 Moving beyond a systematic review of sexual reorientation therapy.
 Social Work, 56 (2), 178-180.

 Dessel, A., & Bolen, R. (Eds.). (in press).
 Conservative Christianity and Sexual Orientation In Social Work: Privilege, Oppression and the Pursuit of Human Rights.
 CSWE Press.